zuozhenggh/learning-library/analytics-library/oas-new/self-service-data-prep/self-service-data-prep.md

      You are ready to begin your analysis.

-     Note you have the ability to add other datasources to your analysis.  **Click** on the + to the right of the Search box.
+     Note you can add other data sources to your analysis.  **Click** on the + to the right of the Search box.

      !["adddatasetinworkbook"](./images/adddatasetinworkbook.png )